dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 If we are writing an OS, we already know that RAM can be viewed as a very long array, where the index into this array is the memory address.
 The allocator is returning these indices.
 So we can already see the first detail we'll need to keep track of: next available address.

-Let's start with a simple example, assume that we have an address space of 100 bytes, nothing has allocated yet, and the program makes the following consecutive `alloc()` calls:
+Let's start with a simple example, assume that we have an address space of 100 bytes, nothing has been allocated yet, and the program makes the following consecutive `alloc()` calls:

 ```c
 alloc(10);